Dans-labs/dariah/docs/Lib.md

 finally determine whether the change should result in an action.

 ## withParams(Component)
-Higher order function that turn a Component (which is a function) into another component.
+Higher order function that turns a Component (which is a function) into another component.

-The outgoing component is identical to the incoming component, except that you can offer the outgoing component its properties in a slightly different form.
+The outgoing component is identical to the incoming one, except that you can offer the outgoing component its properties in a slightly different form.
 Instead of offering properties `foo`, `bar`, it is also possible to offer it property `{ params: { foo, bar } }`.